-America's Cup key managers turn whistleblowers
+ACE/Team NZ allegations: America's Cup key managers turn whistleblowers

 In normal circumstances, international media would routinely fly in and out of New Zealand to attend each phase of the events.

-However, there are fears that fortnight-long quarantine requirements may reduce appetite for three separate stints by media, risking reduced coverage of the earlier parts of a racing series that has attracted combined government and Auckland Council funding of more than $250m in expectation of a major boost to the country's international profile.
+However, there are fears that fortnight-long quarantine requirements may reduce appetite for three separate stints by media, risking reduced coverage of the earlier parts of a racing series that has attracted combined Government and Auckland Council funding of more than $250m in expectation of a major boost to the country's international profile.

 Coverage

-International coverage, particularly television broadcasting, has assumed far greater importance now that the international visitor component of the regatta will be so greatly reduced.
+International coverage, particularly television broadcasting, has assumed far greater importance now the international visitor component of the regatta will be so greatly reduced.

 A spokesperson for the Minister responsible for the Cup, Phil Twyford, said "any decision on shifting the event is for Emirates Team New Zealand and the Challenger of Record to make".

-But BusinessDesk understands that officials are considering whether they could claim a 'force majeure' citing the impact of Covid-19 on the regattas.
+But BusinessDesk understands that officials are considering whether they could claim a "force majeure", citing the impact of Covid-19 on the regattas.

-Total government funding for the event runs to $136.5m, including the event fee, with Auckland Council committing $113m and having another $20m available to assist with crowd management and other public good activities to ensure crowds watching the racing are well-managed.
+Total Government funding for the event runs to $136.5m, including the event fee, with Auckland Council committing $113m and having another $20m available to assist with crowd management and other public-good activities to ensure crowds watching the racing are well-managed.

-Sources close to the council suggest that most of that spending has already occurred, but other sources suggested there may be opportunities for the government to make savings on an event that will inevitably attract only a fraction of the previously anticipated high-rolling international visitors who will avoid travel if Covid-19 quarantine protocols are still in place.
+Sources close to the council suggest most of that spending has already occurred, but other sources suggested there might be opportunities for the Government to make savings on an event that will inevitably attract only a fraction of the previously anticipated high-rolling international visitors who will avoid travel if Covid-19 quarantine protocols are still in place.